lucasknutr/lucasknutr/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **AWS, React, React Native, Nodejs, PostgreSQL, KDE Plasma**
+- 🔭 I’m currently working on **AWS, Java, Spring Boot, React, Nodejs/Express, PostgreSQL, Qt + KDE Plasma (Linux)**

-- 🌱 I’m currently learning **to put together complex applications with cloud computing**
+- 🌱 I’m currently learning **to put together complex applications with Spring Boot**

 - ☁️ I have a keen interest in cloud computing.
 So I'm learning **AWS and Firebase**

 - 📝 I believe in a free and open-source future.
 You can use anything from my repositories as you wish.

-- 💬 Ask me about **AWS, React, Nodejs, Nextjs, postgreSQL**
+- 💬 Ask me about **Java, Spring Boot, Typescript, React, Nodejs, Nextjs, postgreSQL**

 - 📫 Feel free to reach me out **lucasclaudinocc@gmail.com**